 We provide a guide to doing business in Russia, including an overview of Russian business culture.

 Working or starting your own company in Russia requires patience and understanding of its unique culture.
 Russian life is often unstable and short, but as a result people tend to live more intensely.
 This way of life is noticeable to people settling in Russia or making a fresh start there.

-As a new inhabitant in Russia, it is necessary to show some perseverance, but you will soon enjoy the Russian hospitability and the diversity this country has to offer you!
+As a new inhabitant in Russia, it is necessary to show some perseverance.
+But you’ll soon enjoy Russian hospitability and the diversity this country has to offer!

 Current economic situation in Russia

 Russia is one of the four BRIC countries; Brazil, Russia, India, and China.
-These countries are considered to be rapidly increasing in power and are expected to catch up with the richest countries around the year 2050.
+These countries are rapidly increasing in power and will catch up with the richest countries around the year 2050.

 Before the worldwide economic crisis took place, Russia experienced a very prosperous period.
-In the years leading up to the financial crisis, the economy grew about seven percent and the wages rose about 10 percent to 15 percent.
-It therefore appears that Russia has left behind the economic crisis of the nineties.
+In the years leading up to the financial crisis, the economy grew about seven percent and the wages rose about 10% to 15%.
+It appears that Russia left behind the economic crisis of the nineties.

 However, if you consider the fact that it was only in 2007 that the level of growth of real income (GDP) was surpassed, these numbers are slightly less impressive.
-The economic growth of recent years was stimulated by higher oil prices in 2008 and the foreign capital inflow into Russia.
+The economic growth of recent years was stimulated by higher oil prices in 2008 and foreign capital inflow into Russia.
 Because Russia has renounced these two economic forces, the recent financial crisis is affecting the country severely.
 Furthermore, the distrust of the Russian government plays a significant role in the current economic situation.

-History has shown Russia’s resilience in times of economic crisis so experts expect its economy to yet again improve when the worldwide crisis subsides.
+History shows Russia’s resilience in times of economic crisis.
+Experts expect its economy to yet again improve when the worldwide crisis subsides.

 Harder than before

-Clinical psychologist Lisette Breukink who lives in Saint Petersburg since 1999 and runs her own company says starting one’s own company in Russia is harder than before, but states that it is certainly a nation which can enrich your life.
+Clinical psychologist Lisette Breukink who lives in Saint Petersburg since 1999 and runs her own company says starting a company in Russia is harder than before.
+But it’s a nation that can enrich your life.